 Most wellness advice assumes a brain that responds well to routine, willpower, and “just be consistent.”
 Neurodivergent brains often don’t — and then we blame ourselves for the bounce-off.
-This is the gentle version: a small set of basics that work with an ADHD, autistic, or anxious nervous system, with the bar set low enough to actually clear.
+This is the gentle version: a small set of basics that work with a Divergent, autistic, or anxious nervous system, with the bar set low enough to actually clear.

 This is general wellness information, not medical advice, and not a treatment for any condition.
 If you’re struggling with your mental or physical health, please reach out to a qualified professional.
 In a crisis, contact your local emergency services or a crisis line.